Abooby1/code-for-photop-bots-/README.md

 IMPORTANT: Make sure you go into package.json file and add: "type": "module" to make all of this code work

+With this code in your photop bot, you can connect your bot and let people use their EcoBot money to buy items from your bot! (to add your bot, dm: Abooby#5598 in discord)

 Info:

 - file: command_entry.js - This file make the commands that are sent inside the chat of a post (that is connected) work